viking-sudo-rm/StackNN/README.md

 ### Tree automata evaluation

 Yiding is working on implementing a task where the stack is used to evaluate the largest spanned constituent for strings according to a tree automata.
-This will let us train a network to evaluate Polish notion boolean formulae, which is an especially interesting novel task to try.
+This will let us train a network to evaluate Polish notion boolean formulae.

 ### Other tasks

-As far as more linguistically interesting tasks, there's also a dataset for agreement in the folder rnn_agr_simple.
-We discussed other tasks in CLAY meetings that I will write down here at some point.
+The data folder contains several real datasets that the stack could be useful in modelling.